alex-bl/CompilerConstruction/doc/overview.md

 The default build-type is configured to *release*.
 Pass `--buildtype=debug` to `meson` when creating the build directory to obtain a debug build.
+Meson also provides `debugoptimized` which is commonly used during development.

 ## Unit Testing